 Is hiring for diversity like playing chess or learning to dance?

-Iris Bohnet writes in “What Works: Gender Equality by Design” that many people imagine that if they hire for more diversity it’s a zero sum game.
-She notes: it’s better to think of it, not as a game of chess, but like learning how to dance.
+Iris Bohnet writes in “What Works: Gender Equality by Design” that many people imagine that if they hire for more diversity it’s a zero-sum game.
+She notes: it’s better to think of it, not as a game of chess, but as learning how to dance.
 The chessboard versus the dance floor.
-Both have rules, players, strategies and tactics, but one has a winner and a loser.
-The other, relies on harmony and synchronicity and works better the more people play.
+Both have rules, players, strategies, and tactics, but one has a winner and a loser.
+The other relies on harmony and synchronicity and works better the more people play.